input-output-hk/peras-design/docs/reports/tech-report-1.md

 # Conclusion

 The analyses described in this report provide evidence that the Peras protocol is a viable addition to the Cardano blockchain in that it would significantly speed settlement (or, more precisely, rapidly decrease settlement-failure probabilities) without burdening the nodes with substantial additional computational or bandwidth requirements.
 Feedback regarding early versions of the Peras protocol, which was untenable for efficient implementation, resulted in minor adjustments to the protocol which make it practical for deployment.
 The analyses were achieved via a combined program of formalization in Agda, network modeling using the ΔQ methodology, message-passing simulations in Haskell and Rust, and dynamic QuickCheck testing.
-An important byproduct of this work was the formulation and demonstration of a potentially reusable methodology that delivers a formal specification that is closely tied to a chain of evidence involving modeling, simulation, and conformance testing.
+An important byproduct of this work was the formulation and demonstration of a potentially reusable methodology that delivers a formal specification that forges a chain of evidence tying together modeling, simulation, and conformance testing.

 The foregoing analyses have quantified and reduced several risks related to adoption of Peras.
 In particular, the number and size of vote and certificate messages passing between nodes would not significantly impact a node's performance or tax its bandwidth.
 Similarly, the size of the block headers would not be impacted by Peras, though some block bodies (one per voting round) would be several hundred bytes longer to accommodate a certificate that attests to a voting quorum having been achieved.
 The chain weight can be verified externally by examining the history of certificates attached to blocks, but following the current best chain would require a knowledge of the votes or certificates that had not yet been memorialized by inclusion of a certificate in a block: nodes would have to persistently cache such information, which would only require negligible memory and disk space.
 Vote and certificate processing have some temporal flexibility, so their resource usage can be managed via backpressure and thread pools.